dbanty/rclone-mysql-backup/README.md

 ### Railway-specific guide

+> [!TIP]
+> You can also [deploy MySQL with these backups enabled](https://railway.app/template/xNTYS8?referralCode=xsbY2R) if you don't have a database yet.

 If you're running this container in Railway, you can use shared variables for all the MySQL variables (replace `MySQL` in each expression with the name of your database service):

 - `MYSQL_HOST`: `${{MySQL.MYSQLHOST}}`